webplatform/docs/apis/webrtc/RTCDataChannel/binaryType/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'Returns the value to which it was last set; on creation, must be initialized to the string &quot;blob&quot;.'
 tags:
-  0: API
+  - API_Object_Properties
-  1: Object
+  - API
-  2: Properties
+  - WebRTC
-  4: WebRTC
+  - Needs_Examples
 uri: apis/webrtc/RTCDataChannel/binaryType

 ---